ristov/nids-alert-data/README.md

 SCAS -- label assigned by SCAS (0 denotes inlier and 1 outlier)

-<attribute>Similarity -- similarity for the attribute <attribute>, set to -1 if the <attribute> is not set for the given signature.
+AttrSimilarity -- similarity for the attribute Attr, set to -1 if the attribute Attr is not set for the given signature.
 The field indicates how often has the attribute value been observed in other alert groups from the same cluster (or in other outlier alert groups if the current alert group is an outlier)

 Author